Elderberry Whine - An Overview of Sambucus

 When you think of elderberry most likely you conjure up thoughts of homemade wine, or perhaps the image of a large, billowing white flowered shrub growing in the road ditch.
 Few of us think of elderberry as a beautiful landscape ornamental.
 Could it be that we're so use to seeing this plant, we fail to see its beauty?
 Like a bright yellow field of goldenrod we appreciate its beauty but we would never think of growing this common weed in our garden.
 Last July when driving south on I-65 to Nashville the roadside was littered with thousands of elderberry plants in full bloom.
 I was amazed by the big bold flowers and the diversity of plant and flower shapes.
 Some blooms were small while some were big.
 Others were round like jumbo snowballs and still others were flat and resembled the flowers of Queen Ann's lace.
 It was a spectacular sight and a great example of natural diversity!
 Does anyone else driving this highway see what I see, I wondered?
 Like many of our best native landscape plants it seems the plant has to travel to Europe before we can appreciate its beauty and usefulness as a landscape plant.

-When traveling in the Netherlands my eye was instantly attracted to an American elderberry planted in front of a small apartment building.
-Every bit as nice as an Annabelle Hydrangea - I had to admit this is a fine landscape plant.
+When traveling in the Netherlands my eye was instantly attracted to an American elderberry planted in front of a small apartment building, I had to admit this is a fine landscape plant.
 Is the American gardener ready to accept elderberry as a landscape plant?
-If the popular press is any indication, I think so.
-In the last couple of years I have seen elderberry featured in Fine Gardening, Horticulture magazine and several other consumer publications.
+I think so!
+In the last few years I have seen elderberry featured in Fine Gardening, Horticulture magazine and several other consumer publications.
 When I give slide shows to master gardeners, continuing education students, and even horticulture students, elderberry never fails to invoke oohs & ahs from the audience.
-Consumers will certainly appreciate elderberry's toughness, ease if growth and adaptability to both wet and moderate soils.
+Home gardeners will certainly appreciate elderberry's toughness, ease of growth and adaptability to both wet and moderate soils.
 The huge interest in attracting song birds makes elderberry an even more attractive plant to Americans.